hamiha/stress_test/readme.md

 ![Alt text](images/3.png?raw=true "Title")

 ### Graphs
-Even though the script stopped running but none of the request failed to get the response.
+Even though the script stopped running but none of the requests failed to get the response.
+The execution time increases gradually after each time increasing the number of requests.

 ![Alt text](images/graph.png?raw=true "Title")